Not sure where I stand, what I’m about, and if my books are right for you? Here are some Q&As that will hopefully help you!

 I will just come right out and say it.
 HEA doesn’t have to mean he pops the question and fast forward to the epilogue where she’s barefoot, pregnant and loving every moment of her now perfect life as a domestic goddess.

 Sometimes that’s what they want.
 Sometimes the ladies I write about don’t want to get married.
 Or have kids.
 Some want careers.
 Some want adventure.
+Some have to save the world and just want to survive.
 Some have other desires they wish to fulfill and now they have the support of their great hero cheering them on.

 Are your series standalone?

-So far yes.
-I’ve sort of fallen into the Small Town Romance thing where everyone in town gets a HEA.
+Mostly.
+I’ve sort of fallen into the saga-style series thing where everyone gets a HEA.